adrianparilli/virtnbdbackup-docker/README.md

 ## Quick Notes for SysAdmins:

 - Modifications on VM's XML files while domains are running, requires to restart such domains.
-- Backup jobs will be executed on running domains only.
 - Restoration jobs are independent of domain's state (it can be running or not) but actual restoration of domain has to be done by hand, by:
   - Stopping the domain
   - Renaming / replacing image files on its final location